ICRAR/daliuge/docs/graphs.rst

   execution depending on their nature and configuration.
 A specific type of application is the ``BarrierAppDROP``, which waits until all its inputs are in the **COMPLETED** state to start its execution.
-* On the other hand, data DROPs receive an even every time their producers finish their execution.
+* On the other hand, data Drops receive an even every time their producers finish their execution.
 Once all the producers of a DROP have finished, the DROP moves itself to the **COMPLETED** state, notifying its consumers, and so on.

-Failures on applications and data DROPs are transmitted likewise automatically via events.
-Data DROPs move to **ERROR** if any of its producers move to **ERROR**, and application DROPs move the **ERROR** if a given input error threshold (defaults to 0) is passed (i.e., when more than a given percentage of inputs move to **ERROR**) or if their execution fails.
+Failures on applications and data Drops are transmitted likewise automatically via events.
+Data Drops move to **ERROR** if any of its producers move to **ERROR**, and application Drops move the **ERROR** if a given input error threshold (defaults to 0) is passed (i.e., when more than a given percentage of inputs move to **ERROR**) or if their execution fails.
 This way whole branches of execution might fail, but after reaching a gathering point the execution might still resume if enough